Decide whether the trip is campus-first or stay-first

 The goal is to reduce uncertainty fast, not turn the answer into another long research project.

-If the visit is tightly scheduled around RISD, the College Hill side deserves more weight than it would on a casual Providence weekend.
+If the visit is tightly scheduled around RISD, the College Hill side deserves more attention than it would on a casual Providence weekend.

 The RISD side of the city is strongest when it gives the trip a clear daytime center, not when it becomes one stop among many weak extras.